inspiring71/etcr-infrastructure/README.md

 2. Run JAR:

-Run: `java -jar prscraper-1.0.0.jar`
+`java -jar prscraper-1.0.0.jar`

-With custom path to properties file: `java -jar prscraper-1.0.0.jar --spring.config.location=<path to application.properties>`
+With custom path to properties file:

+`java -jar prscraper-1.0.0.jar --spring.config.location=<path to application.properties>`

 ## Database Schema
 The schema will be generated automatically for you.